 Once the hemp is grown and harvested, it is hung up to cure indoors for 3-4 months to dry out and develop the taste profile.
 Once cured, CBD flowers are ready to use and are usually vaped, smoked or turned into CBD oil, concentrates and other CBD products.

-In the United Kingdom, the law works in mysterious ways, and CBD flower itself is illegal, but ‘processed’ hemp products which are imported (as the buds cannot be legally harvested in the UK) are legal in line with UK law given the do not contain THC.
+In the United Kingdom, the law works in mysterious ways, and CBD flower itself is illegal, but ‘processed’ hemp products which are imported (as the buds cannot be legally harvested in the UK), including CBD oil is legal in line with UK law given the do not contain THC.

 Nonetheless, CBD flower is still widely available in most vape shops across the country and is also extremely popular in continental Europe.